Dark Sector: Ban in Australia

 In February, before the release in March 2008, the game was banned by the Office of Film and Literature Classification (OFLC) for sale in Australia.
 Adam Zweck, the sales and product manager for AFA Interactive, the local distributors of Dark Sector, told GameSpot AU that the game was banned due to its violence, in particular the finishing moves.
 It was later re-released in Australia for the PlayStation 3 on October 9 of the same year, but the violence was censored.
 In July 2009, Dark Sector was released on the cover disc of PC Powerplay, an Australian PC gaming magazine, although this was the heavily censored version of the game.
 GamesRadar included it in their list of the 100 most overlooked games of its generation.

 Possible sequel

 When asked about a sequel in 2008, Steven Sinclair of Digital Extremes stated that there was "nothing definitive" planned, but commented that he would "love to do one", and that Dark Sector only scratched the surface of the character and weapon's potential.
 Digital Extremes eventually developed a free-to-play game, titled Warframe, which borrows heavily from the original Dark Sector concept video and game.

 The original concept for Dark Sector was more similar to what Warframe is now, but was put in a modern setting with a linear, single-player mode due to the industry landscape at the time.
 As such, Warframe is considered a spiritual successor, and has a handful of nods to Dark Sector.
+Eventually in a December 2024 update, Warframe added a new area called Höllvania set in 1999, a similar time period to Dark Sector.